Audu Maikori: Chocolate City

-March 2015, Audu announced the return of Jesse Jagz to Chocolate City.
+In March 2015, Audu announced the return of Jesse Jagz to Chocolate City.
 On 30 June 2015 Audu via Twitter announced his exit as CEO of Chocolate City Music and the appointment of M.I as the new CEO of Chocolate City Music, with label mate Ice Prince Zamani as the Vice President of the music label.
 Audu also announced the objectives for the 3 Chocolate City subsidiaries to include radio, television and film.

 On 30 June 2015, Audu resigned as CEO of Chocolate City Music handing the reigns to former vice president of the label, M.I.
 Ice Prince was made the new vice president of Chocolate City.

 In March 2018, Chocolate City launched CCX Lounge- a live music venue and lounge located at the prestigious Jabi Lake Mall, in Abuja.
-The 400 capacity venue is purpose-built for live music and its decor has been hailed as authentic Afro Nigerian by Mode Men Magazine.
+The 400-capacity venue is purpose-built for live music and its decor has been hailed as authentic Afro Nigerian by Mode Men Magazine.

 Activism

-Maikori has received commendations for his work in developing the youth including being invited to Albania in 2008 to deliver a keynote speech at a seminar organized by the Albania Ministry of Youth and Employment, Minister of culture and British Council.
+Maikori has received commendations for his work in developing the youth including being invited to Albania in 2008 to deliver a keynote speech at a seminar organized by the Albania Ministry of Youth and Employment, Minister of Culture and British Council.

 In 2010, Maikori was part of the Enough is Enough campaign which saw thousands of Nigerians protest against issues.
 In a four-hour protest, they marched to the National Assembly in Abuja.
 Maikori became the face of Enough is Enough after a police officer warned him to back down or be shot; Maikori refused to back down.
 He later led the other protesters to march on peacefully to make their protests heard by the National Assembly.